buildspace/buildspace-projects/GPT3_Writer/en/Section_1/Lesson_3_ML101_how_this_all_works.md

 You may be wondering how we can multiply a sentence with a bunch of numbers.
 Essentially, each sentence is broken down into “**tokens**” and is converted into a set of numbers.

 GPT-3 has a dictionary created that maps pieces of words to numbers.
-For example, the word “gang” maybe be represented there as a `4332` token.
+For example, the word “gang” maybe be represented as a `4332` token.

 And by doing this, everything is just a number to GPT-3.